microsoftgraph/nodejs-connect-rest-sample/README.md

 8. Sign in with your personal or work or school account and grant the requested permissions.

 9. Optionally edit the recipient's email address, and then choose the **Send mail** button.
 When the mail is sent, a Success message is displayed below the button.

+> Note: To understand the code for calling the Microsoft Graph API in a Node.js app, see [Get started with Microsoft Graph in an ASP.NET 4.6 MVC app](https://graph.microsoft.io/en-us/docs/platform/nodejs).

 ## Questions and comments